dariajung/project-ideas/README.md

 Yoga Class Generator
 --------------------
 * Find transcripts of yoga classes for various levels or videos and use speech recognition library like [Dragonfly](https://code.google.com/p/dragonfly/)
+* Alternatively, do some manual transcribing.
 * Generate transcript for a class using Markov Chains.
 * Depending on what user has learned / knows, cache / store what they have learned in a DB.
 * Display transcript in a visual way.
-* Maybe implement a way to turn text to speech using library like (pyttsx)[https://pypi.python.org/pypi/pyttsx/1.0]
+* Maybe implement a way to turn text to speech using library like [https://pypi.python.org/pypi/pyttsx/1.0](pyttsx)

 Thinkful Mentor Projects aggregator